innodatalabs/innodata-llm-safety/README.md

 ## Visualize

-Once completed, you can launch a local web app:
+Once completed, you can launch a local web app to visualize the benchmark:

 ```bash
 redlite server
 ```

-We host the full result from our published benchmark [here]().